-I’m a prolific reader.
-I probably read 3-4 books a week so it is no surprise that I devoured almost every book on infertility when I was trying to get pregnant.
+I’m a prolific reader so it is no surprise that I devoured almost many books about infertility when I was struggling to get pregnant.

-I read ” How to get pregnant” books, novels about infertility and memoirs in a request to find the magic bullet that would give me the BFP I was anxiously waiting for.
+I read ” How to get pregnant” books, novels about infertility as well as memoirs in a request to find the magic solution that would give me the BFP I was anxiously waiting for.

 This book is great when you are just starting to TTC or are looking to focus your efforts a bit more.
 It is highly recommended by fertility support groups due to the gentle approach.

 The book helps you find your fertility “type” and then provides you with a personalized plan for diet, medications, and vitamins to help you get in tip-top form to conceive.